-Discontinuities in the bedrock are dominated by jointing planes and bedding plane partings, that, according to URS, are typical of jointing patterns in the Hawkesbury Sandstone.
-CMJA agrees with that statement.
-Specifically, URS identified two prominent sub-vertical joint sets - which they referred to as Set 1 and Set 2 - and a weak and ill-defined third set.
+Reference to the Wollongong-Port Hacking geological map sheet indicates that there are no regionally significant geological structures in the area, something that is confirmed by the URS and Australian Water Technologies (AWT) observations.
+Rather, discontinuities in the bedrock are dominated by jointing and bedding plane partings.
+URS identified two prominent sub-vertical joint sets - which it referred to as Set 1 and Set 2 - and a weak and ill-defined third set.
 These sets were mapped along the exposed cuttings along the southern face of the pit and were described as follows.